 Ed 306.15 Provision of Staff and Staff Qualifications.

-(a) To carry out the educational program established by these rules and local school board policy, the local school board shall require that each school provides:
+(a) To carry out the educational program established by these rules and school board policy, the school board shall require that each school provides:

-(1) The services of a certified principal, a certified library media specialist, and a certified guidance counselor(s);
+(1) The services of a certified principal, a certified library media specialist, and a certified school counselor(s);

-(2) For the hiring and training of educators certified under Ed 500 to teach classes and or courses in their certified content area;
+(2) For the hiring and training of educators certified under Ed 500 to facilitate learning in their certified content area;

 (3) In each elementary school, the services of a reading specialist and library media specialist to facilitate the delivery of the language arts and reading program established in Ed 306.37(a);

-(4) In each middle and high school, a library media specialist to support the instructional resources program and facility requirements of Ed 306.08; and
+(4) In each middle and high school, a library media specialist to support the learning resources program and facility requirements of Ed 306.08; and

-(5) Educators, including art, music, health, and physical education teachers, in accordance with class size requirements in Ed 306.17.
+(5) Educatorsin accordance with class size requirements in Ed 306.17.

-(b) The local school board shall require that in carrying out the school counseling program established by Ed 306.39:
+(b) The school board shall require that in carrying out the school counseling program established by Ed 306.39:

 (1) The counseling load in each elementary school shall not exceed the equivalent of one full-time certified school counselor per 500 students enrolled;